dawsons-creek/fx-spec/docs/troubleshooting.md

 ### Tests Not Discovered in IDE

-**Problem:** FxSpec doesn't integrate with standard .NET test explorers.
+**Problem:** FX.Spec doesn't integrate with standard .NET test explorers.

-**Explanation:** FxSpec uses its own test runner, not the standard .NET test framework.
+**Explanation:** FX.Spec uses its own test runner, not the standard .NET test framework.

 **Workaround:** Run tests from command line: